 Region of Chania

-Chania is a city full of history and legends that make it a one of a kind destination.
+Chania is a city full of history and legends that make it a one-of-a-kind destination in Greece.
 Besides, Crete’s mild climate allows for extended beach holidays even in months that are colder in other parts of Europe.

 Region of Rethymnon

 Rethymno, similarly to Chania, also has a picturesque harbor and a Venetian old town worth a visit.
-In fact, the charm of the city lies mostly in its labyrinth of alleyways with impressive buildings from the Venetian and Turkish domination of the island.
+The charm of the city lies mostly in its labyrinth of alleyways with impressive buildings from the Venetian and Turkish domination of the island.

 Rimondi Fountain is one of those places.
 It has a unique Renaissance charm and they say that if you drink from the fountain, chances are you will return to the city.